CSCfi/csc-user-guide/docs/computing/connecting/ssh-keys.md

 If you have not set up SSH keys before, feel free to accept the default name and location by pressing `ENTER`.
-However, if using the default file name would overwrite an existing key, you will receive the following warning (or a warning similar to):
+However, if using the default file name would overwrite an existing key, you will receive a warning that looks like
+this:

 ```
-/home/username/.ssh/id_ed25519 already exists.
+/home/<username>/.ssh/id_ed25519 already exists.
 Overwrite (y/n)?
 ```

 Generally, you do